 Feel free to reach out at X/twitter or email me directly at iason at gethopp dot app.

-This is xdefiance
+This is the xdefiance Online Web Shop.

 Visit the paid digital downloads products page to see what is all available for immediate purchase & download to your computer or cellphone by clicking this link here.

-Mon.-Fri.
-9am-5pm, Sat.
-10am-5pm Sun.
+Monday-Friday 9am-5pm, Saturday 10am-5pm, Sun.
 Closed

-You can reach someone directly at 419-318-9089 or send an email to shop@xdefiance.com for a response will be given usually within 24 hours of receiving it.
+If you have a question, send an email to contact@xdefiance.com for a reply & response that will be given usually within 72 hours of receiving your message.